zitadel/oidc/SECURITY.md

 # Security Policy

-At @caos we are extremely grateful for security aware people that disclose vulnerabilities to us and the Open Source Community.
-All reports are thoroughly investigated by our engineering team.
+At @caos we are extremely grateful for security aware people that disclose vulnerabilities to us and the open source community.
+All reports will be investigated by our team.

 ## Supported Versions